Kamen Rider W: The One Who Continues After Z

-Kamen Rider W: The One Who Continues After Z (仮面ライダーＷ（ダブル） ～Zを継ぐ者～, Kamen Raidā Daburu ~Zetto o Tsugu Mono~), written by Riku Sanjo, is part of a series of spin-off novel adaptions of the Heisei Era Kamen Riders.
+Novel: Kamen Rider W: The One Who Continues After Z (小説 仮面ライダーW ～Zを継ぐ者～, Shōsetsu Kamen Raidā Daburu ~Zetto o Tsugu Mono~), written by Riku Sanjo, is part of a series of spin-off novel adaptions of the Heisei Era Kamen Riders.
 Phillip takes up Shotaro's job in solving cases after he becomes sick.
 Phillip uses Kamen Rider W Fang Joker and fights alongside Kamen Rider Accel, however the Dopants get tougher and force Philip to become a Kamen Rider himself: Kamen Rider Cyclone.
 The novel was released on November 30, 2012.
 The novel takes place between episodes 32 and 33.

 Fuuto PI

 Fuuto PI (風都探偵, Fūto Tantei) is a manga sequel that has been serialized in Big Comic Spirits weekly magazine since August 7, 2017.
 Riku Sanjo, the main writer for the original series, was in charge of the manga's scripts, Masaki Sato drew the manga, Toei producer Hideaki Tsukada supervised the manga, and Katsuya Terada was credited for creature designs.

 An anime adaptation celebrates the 50th anniversary of the Kamen Rider series and began airing in August 2022.
 The story is set after Kamen Rider W Returns: Kamen Rider Accel.
 The series will be streamed in English by Funimation.
 Some of the cast who has previously voiced their characters in the video game Kamen Rider: Memory of Heroez reprises their roles.